cohenchris/scripts/system/server/README.md

 # Server Automation

-A collection of automation scripts related to homelab services running on the host machine.
+Automation scripts related to homelab services running on the host machine.

 ---